mrgarvitoffice/LearnMint-Ai/README.md

 # LearnMint - AI Powered Learning

-LearnMint is a versatile AI-powered learning assistant designed to help users transform academic topics into structured study materials.
-It leverages AI to generate notes, quizzes, and flashcards.
-The application also includes utility features like a scientific calculator with a unit converter, an interactive AI chatbot (Megumin), a daily news digest, a library section for exploring educational resources, and a simple word game.
+LearnMint is a Next.js application designed to be an AI-powered learning assistant.
+It focuses on generating study materials like notes, quizzes, and flashcards.
+It also includes a custom test creation feature, a scientific calculator with a unit converter, an interactive AI chatbot (Megumin), a Daily News Digest feature, and placeholders for future library and game features.

 User accounts and server-side data persistence for test results have been removed to simplify the application for this version.